kjenney/pulumi-operator-aws/README.md

 ## Optional setup

 The Pulumi container image is rather large, so to speed up the loading of stack resources it has beem saved locally.
-It loaded into the Kubernetes cluster on creation.
-The file name is pulumi-image.tar.
-Use `docker save pulumi/pulumi:latest-nonroot -o pulumi-image.tar` to create the tar.
+The image is loaded into the Kubernetes cluster on creation if a specific files exists.
+The file name is `pulumi-image.tar`.
+Use `docker save pulumi/pulumi:latest-nonroot -o pulumi-image.tar` to create the file.

 ### Installation